Spring & Port Wine (film): Plot

 Mr Duckworth sits around in a filthy vest making demands on his long-suffering wife while his daughter eats a banana wrapped in bread.
 It appears that Hilda is pregnant.
 Her mother pawns the new overcoat for money to help her.
 Mrs Duckworth shows her how to break into the bureau to get at the cash box.
 The family starts to crumble when Mr Crompton discovers the losses.

 A chance incident occurs as Mrs Crompton hopes to get the coat out of pawn.
 Rafe realises his raincoat has a missing button and he goes back upstairs to find the expensive overcoat instead, at the misguided urging of his sons.

 Realising she is about to be caught out, and fearing the worst, Mrs Crompton runs off out into the rain.
 Rafe runs after her and finds her staring into the canal, clearly contemplating suicide.
-He says he doesn't care about the coat or the money, and explains his penny pinching is due to childhood horrors experienced by his parents being in debt, and his mother nearly gassing herself as a result.
+He says he doesn't care about the coat or the money, and explains that his penny-pinching is due to childhood horrors experienced by his parents being in debt, and his mother nearly gassing herself as a result.

 Meanwhile, the boys pack and prepare to also leave.

-As Mr and Mrs Crompton walk home everything is resolved.
+As Mr and Mrs Crompton walk home, everything is resolved.
 He even considers that Hilda refused to eat her herring because she is pregnant, comparing her to when his wife was pregnant.
 Rafe says that he will give Hilda his love and protection if she is pregnant.
-At home he confesses he has always known of her trickery with the housekeeping money but as a sign of trust gives her the key to the bureau and cashbox.
+At home he confesses that he has always known of her trickery with the housekeeping money, but as a sign of trust gives her the key to the bureau and cashbox.
 Florence is persuaded to stay home until she marries.
 They know Hilda is pregnant but ask her to also stay.
 She accepts.
 The boys are free to leave but choose not to.

-Mr Crompton plays the piano and Hilda singing a hymn while the rest of the family gather round on the chairs in the living room.
+Mr Crompton plays the piano and Hilda sings a hymn, while the rest of the family gather round on the chairs in the living room.
 They are all reunited again.